extremealexv/Netureon/README.md

    /newbot
    ```
 3. Follow the prompts:
-   - Enter a name for your bot (e.g., "MyNetGuard Bot")
+   - Enter a name for your bot (e.g., "MyNetureon Bot")
-   - Enter a username for your bot (must end in 'bot', e.g., "my_netguard_bot")
+   - Enter a username for your bot (must end in 'bot', e.g., "my_netureon_bot")
 4. Save the API token BotFather gives you
 5. Start a chat with your new bot and send it any message
 6. Get your chat ID: